sshtools/forker/forker-wrapper/README.md

 3. Java system properties.
 The key of which is option name prefixed with   'forker.' and with - replaced with a dot (.)
 4. Environment variables.
 The key of which is the option name prefixed with   'FORKER_' (in upper case) with - replaced with _

+You can also narrow any configuration key down to a specific platform by prefixing it with one of 'windows', 'mac-osx', 'linux', 'unix' or 'other'.
+The exact format will depend on whether you are using options, files, system properties or environment variables.
+For example, to specify '-XstartOnFirstThread' as a JVM argument for only Max OSX as an option, you would use '--mac-osx-jvmarg=\"-XstartOnFirstThread.

   -a,--administrator                                        Run as administrator.
   -A,--apparg <arg>                                         Application arguments.
 How these are treated depends on argmode, but by
                                                             default the will be overridden by any command line arguments passed in.